 The legal issue of horse slaughter for human consumption has been debated in U.S. courts and Congress for years.
-It especially heated up in 2012—2013 when the federal appropriations bill was approved without a ban for USDA horsemeat inspections and horse slaughter facilities were attempting to open on U.S. soil.
-But this isn't the first time the horse slaughter debate has been a contentious topic.
+It especially heated up in 2012—2013 when the federal appropriations bill was approved without a ban for USDA horsemeat inspections.
+What followed was the attempt to reopen horse slaughter facilities on U.S. soil.
+But this wasn't the first contentious period in the horse slaughter debate.
 The timeline below lists key legal battles and legislative dates at the state and federal levels.

 U.S. HORSE SLAUGHTER TIMELINE